 The heavier your child is, the harder it is for you to control the bike.
 So great weight capacity doesn't necessarily make it the best child bike seat for you.

-Best Bike Seat For A Bigger Child
+Best Bike Seat for a Bigger Child

 From the reviewed bike seats Bellelli Pepe Bicycle baby Carrier (Check The Price On Amazon) has the largest weight capacity (50 lb).
 This is a comfortable rear-mounted seat that is EN 14344 compliant.

-How To Choose The Safest Child Bike Seat?
+How to Choose the Safest Child Bike Seat?

 Personal Experience: Consider Your Environment